Małgorzata Hołub-Kowalik

-Małgorzata Hołub-Kowalik ([mawɡɔˈʐata ˈxɔwup kɔˈvalik]; born 30 October 1992) is a Polish sprinter specialising in the 400 metres.
+Małgorzata Hołub-Kowalik ([mawɡɔˈʐata ˈxɔwup kɔˈvalik]; born 30 October 1992) is a retired Polish sprinter who specialised in the 400 metres.
 She won two medals at the 2020 Summer Olympics, gold with Polish mixed 4 × 400 metres relay team and silver as a member of women's 4 × 400 metres relay team.

-Hołub-Kowalik represented her country at two outdoor and two indoor World Championships winning a silver medal in the relay at the 2016 IAAF World Indoor Championships.
+Hołub-Kowalik represented her country at five outdoor and four indoor World Championships winning multiple medals in the 4 × 400 metres relay.

 Her personal bests in the event are 51.18 seconds outdoors (Lublin 2018) and 52.57 seconds indoors (Toruń 2018).